HenriquesLab/DL4MicEverywhere/docs/NOTEBOOK_TYPES.md

-# Notebook Types in DL4MicEverywhere
+# Types of Notebooks in DL4MicEverywhere

-DL4MicEverywhere supports 3 categories of notebooks:
+DL4MicEverywhere provides support for three distinct categories of notebooks:

 ## ZeroCostDL4Mic Notebooks

-These are notebooks converted from [ZeroCostDL4Mic](https://github.com/HenriquesLab/ZeroCostDL4Mic).
-They cover common deep learning workflows for bioimage analysis.
+These notebooks are adaptations from the [ZeroCostDL4Mic](https://github.com/HenriquesLab/ZeroCostDL4Mic) project.
+They encompass a variety of common deep learning workflows for bioimage analysis.

-The notebooks are located under `notebooks/ZeroCostDL4Mic_notebooks/`.
+You can find these notebooks in the `notebooks/ZeroCostDL4Mic_notebooks/` directory.

-Examples include U-Net 2D, StarDist 3D, CycleGAN etc.
+Examples of these notebooks include U-Net 2D, StarDist 3D, CycleGAN, and more.

 ## Bespoke Notebooks

-These are custom notebooks developed specifically for DL4MicEverywhere.
+These notebooks are specifically developed for DL4MicEverywhere and offer unique functionalities.

 They are located under `notebooks/Bespoke_notebooks/`.

 ## External Notebooks

-These are notebooks contributed by external collaborators/groups.
+These notebooks are contributions from external collaborators or groups.

 They are located under `notebooks/External_notebooks/`.